SUPERVISED INDEPENDENT LIVING (SIL) PROGRAM

 I. Population Served:

-Youth who are adjudicated dependent or delinquent to the county and meet the eligibility requirements for independent living services.
-Youth must be approaching 18 years of age, participate in life skills training, and be committed to obtaining further education with the intent to become self-sufficient.
+All young people in care deserve to be prepared for independence.
+At GoGRC we serve adjudicated, dependent or delinquent young people that are system involved Youth must be approaching 17 years of age, participate in life skills training, and be committed to obtaining further education with the intent to become self-sufficient.

 II.
 Length of Program: